NET WORTH: $1.63 billion

-DALLAS COMMUNITY: Most of the money given out by Wagner stays in the Dallas community, and goes to education and other youth programs.
-He is the founder of the Dallas chapter of the After-School All-Stars, which provides educational programs and recreational activities for at-risk youth, and is also a frequent donor to the local chapters of the Boys and Girls Club and KIPP.
-However, Wagner occasionally donates outside the community, including a seven-figure gift to Carollwood day School in Florida toward the construction of an athletic complex.
-He's also supported The First Tee, a nonprofit that brings "golf to young people who otherwise would not be exposed to the game and its positive values."
+DALLAS COMMUNITY: Most of the grants made by Wagner stays in the Dallas community and goes to education and other youth programs.
+He is the founder of the Dallas chapter of the After-School All-Stars, which provides educational programs and recreational activities for at-risk youth.
+He is also a frequent donor to the local chapters of the Boys and Girls Club and KIPP.
+However, Wagner occasionally donates outside the community, including a seven-figure grant to Carollwood day School in Florida toward the construction of an athletic complex.
+He has also supported The First Tee, a nonprofit that brings "golf to young people who otherwise would not be exposed to the game and its positive values."

 NONPROFIT FUNDRAISING: Wagner has pumped tens of millions into his latest project, Chideo, which is not a nonprofit, but helps nonprofits raise money.
 Chideo is a video platform where fans sign up and follow sports stars, celebrities, and other well-known figures for free.
 The user base votes on which videos they want to see, and when a suggestion gets enough votes, the celebrity creates it.
 Users then pay to see the video, and the fee goes to the charity of the celebrity’s choice.
 No word yet on how much money has been raised through the platform, but it is part of a growing trend among philanthropists using their resources to encourage others to give.
 Wagner also recently acquired celebrity fundraising platform Prizeo, as well as online charity auction platform Charity Buzz.

-LOOKING FORWARD: While Wagner’s giving is mostly local, he tends to work with large organizations located in Dallas, or that are developing branches or chapters in the Dallas area, particularly if those organizations focus on youth and education.
-But the Chideo project may suggest a broadening of his philanthropic interests, so we’ll have to stay tuned and see if any of the celebrities he's recruited for his project support causes that resonate with Wagner and capture his attention.
+LOOKING FORWARD: Wagner’s grantmaking is mostly local, he tends to work with large organizations located in Dallas, or with organizations that are developing branches or chapters in the Dallas area, particularly if those organizations prioritize youth and education.
+But the Chideo project may suggest a broadening of his philanthropic interests, so grant seekers will have to stay tuned and see if any of the celebrities he has recruited for his project support causes that resonate with Wagner and capture his attention.